heroku/node-heroku-client/docs/formation.md

 ### `command`

-*Command to use for process type.*
+*command to use for process type.*

 Example | Serialized? | Type
 --- | --- | ---